TobyHFerguson/RWGPSLib/docs/gas-library-migration-plan.md

 **Notes:**

 * Class-based design keeps auth + fetch logic in one place for easy adapter swapping.
+* `muteHttpExceptions` ensures error responses are captured uniformly.
-* Keep public API surface stable; use shims and deprecation warnings when breaking changes are unavoidable
+* Keep public API surface stable; use shims and deprecation warnings when breaking changes are unavoidable.